walisc/WPSelenium/README.md

 WPSelenium is a library that quickly gets you up and running when you want to test your site using selenium and phpunit.
 It does this by installing and configuring [phpunit](https://phpunit.de/), the [selenium server](https://www.seleniumhq.org/download/), the [php client webdriver (by facebook)](https://github.com/facebook/php-webdriver) and the correct drivers for the browser you want to test on.
 Once installed all you have to worry about is writing your selenium php tests.

-WPSelenium also include support for testing WordPress plugins and themes.
+WPSelenium also includes support for testing WordPress plugins and themes.
 It does this by providing WordPress specific hooks and configuration end points you can use.

 **Usage**